MainuddinAlam/Wildlife_Identifier_Project/README.md

 1) It helped me understand why data augmentation is quite important for small datasets
 2) It helped me understand how different layers affect the training of the model

-Note to myself:- Need to update it
+Note to myself:- It needs updating and more testing.
+I will do it in the near future.